-47 E.g. Highlander v.
+E.g. Highlander v.
 K.F.C.
 Nat'l Management Co., 805 F. 2d 644 (6th Cir.
-1986)(holding that one instance of fondling and one verbal proposition were not sufficient to establish "hostile environment");E.g. Waltman v.
+1986)(holding that one instance of fondling and one verbal proposition were not sufficient to establish "hostile environment"); E.g. Waltman v.
 Int'l Paper Co., 875 F.2d 468, 475 (5th Cir.
 1989)("focus is whether [plaintiff] was subjected to recurring acts of discrimination, not whether a given individual harassed [plaintiff] recurrently."); King v.
 Board of Regents, 898 F.2d 533, 537 (7th Cir.
 1990)("although a single act can be enough. . .generally repeated incidents create a stronger claim of hostile environment, with the strength of the claim depending on the number of incidents and the intensity of each incident").
 But cf. Vance v.
 Southern Tel. & Tel.
 Co., 863 F.2d 1503, 1510 (llth Cir.
 1989)("the determination of whether the defendant's conduct is sufficiently 'severe or pervasive' to constitute racial harassment does not turn solely on the number of incidents alleged by plaintiff.").

-48 For example, in Hall v.
+&lt;sup>54 For example, in Hall v.
 Gus Construction Co., 842 F.2d 1010, 1017 (8th Cir.
 1988), having found that defendants' conduct had gone "far beyond that which even the least sensitive of persons is expected to tolerate," the Eighth Circuit nonetheless felt compelled to add that "Title VII does not mandate an employment environment worthy of a Victorian salon.
 Nor do we expect that our holding today will displace all ribaldry on the roadway."
 See also Cowan v.
 Prudential Ins.
 Co. of America, 141 F.3d 751, 758 (7th Cir.
-1998)(no hostile environment where offensive comments were "fairly sporadic . . . [and] unrelated incidents (continued...)

-that Congress never intended Title VII to become a general "code of civility."
-But conduct need not be overtly sexual; other hostile conduct directed against the victim because of the victim's sex is also prohibited.49 And, in line with Vinson, evidence of a sexual harassment claimant's own provocative behavior or prior workplace conduct is generally relevant to a judicial determination of whether the defendant's conduct was unwelcome.50 which occurred over two years of [plaintiff's] employment, were not physically threatening, most of the incidents were not severe, and only two of the incidents were directed at plaintiff"); Jones v.
-Flagship Int'l, 793 F.2d 714 (5th Cir.
+1998)(no hostile environment where offensive comments were "fairly sporadic . . . [and] unrelated incidents which occurred over two years of [plaintiff's] employment, were not physically threatening, most of the incidents were not severe, and only two of the incidents were directed at plaintiff"); Jones v.
+Flagship Int'1, 793 F.2d 714 (5th Cir.
 1986)(holding that two requests for sexual contact plus one incident of bare-breasted mermaids as table decorations for a company party were insufficiently pervasive to create hostile environment), cert. denied, 479 U.S. 1065 (1987).

+impermissible content-based restrictions on free speech.
+This tendency may be reinforced by the Court's admonition in Oncale that Congress never intended Title VII to become a general "code of civility."
+Conduct need not be overtly sexual, however, as other hostile conduct directed against the victim because of the victim's sex is also prohibited.
+And, in line with Vinson, evidence of a sexual harassment claimant's own provocative behavior or prior workplace conduct is generally relevant to a judicial determination of whether the defendant's conduct was unwelcome.